What Is RocketPC Performance Monitor?

-The RocketPC Performance Monitor Malware is a dangerous weapon used against computer users worldwide.
+The RocketPC Performance Monitor is a suspicious, trojanized program targeting computer users worldwide.
 It infects mainly via phishing email messages.
 Our article gives an overview of its behavior according to the collected samples and available reports, also it may be helpful in attempting to remove the virus.

 |Name||RocketPC Performance Monitor|